Dakshesh29/Todo-List/README.md

 A simple and functional Todo List web application built with JavaScript, Webpack, and localStorage.
 Users can create multiple projects, add todos with priorities, and manage tasks — all persisted in the browser.

-🚀 Live Demo
-👉 View it on GitHub Pages

 🛠 Features